NeniscaMaria/UI-Component-React/README.md

 This is a library that provides one common component for the UI: a spring-themed button.

 By utilizing the below props, you can customize the behavior and look of your button!

+A demo app can be found [here](https://github.com/NeniscaMaria/UI-Component-Demo-App/tree/master).
 ## Props for Button:

 #### icon: element: